Diagnostics & Therapy

 Laser Therapy for Dogs and Cats in St. George

 Watching your dog struggle to jump into the truck for a Snow Canyon hike, or noticing your cat stop leaping onto the windowsill, is hard.
 Therapeutic laser therapy is a gentle, drug-free way to ease that discomfort.
-At Agave Animal Hospital in St. George, we use therapeutic laser to relieve pain, calm inflammation, and help tissue heal faster — no needles, no medication, and no recovery time.
+At Agave Animal Hospital in St. George, we use therapeutic laser to help relieve pain, calm inflammation, and support tissue healing — no needles, no medication, and no recovery time.

 How laser therapy works